dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-using-cable-android.md

 ---

-# Send logs to your IT admin using a USB cable
+# Send logs to your company support using a USB cable

-If you get an error while you’re using the Company Portal app on your Android device, you can help your IT admin troubleshoot the problem by sending them information through email.
+If you get an error while you’re using the Company Portal app on your Android device, you can help your company support troubleshoot the problem by sending them information through email.
 This information is kept on your device in a special document called a _diagnostic log_.

 > [!Note]
-> Before you start, make sure that you have your IT admin's email address handy.
+> Before you start, make sure that you have your company support's email address handy.
 You can find this on the [Company Portal website](http://portal.manage.microsoft.com) or in your Company Portal app.

 1. On the error screen, tap **Send Info**.
 When you see a message asking which method you want to use to send the logs, choose the option that will save the files to your device.